Jonathan-Vincent/DataVisualisationPortfolio/README.md

 # Data Visualisation Portfolio

-This repository showcases a variety of data visualisations I have created for different purposes.
+This repository showcases a variety of data visualisations I have created.
 The charts themselves are all made in R, but the underlying data gathering and manipulation tends to be done Excel or Python or both.

 ## Cycle Lanes in Europe
 Source Code: https://github.com/Jonathan-Vincent/CycleLanes